 Tradjenta is a type of medication that, along with diet and exercise, is designed to treat Type II diabetes.
 The active ingredient in Tradjenta is linagliptin, which belongs to a class of drugs known as DPP-4 inhibitors.
 The drug has been involved in several lawsuits, and research has linked taking Tradjenta with serious health concerns.

 RISKS ASSOCIATED WITH TAKING TRADJENTA MEDICATION

 Tradjenta is a newer diabetic medication (aka tradjenta diabetes) approved by the Food and Drug Administration (FDA) in 2011 as an add-on therapy to insulin in adult patients with Type 2 diabetes.
 It is marketed by Boehringer Ingelheim and Eli Lilly.
 The active pharmaceutical ingredient in Tradjenta is linagliptin, which is in a class of drugs called incretin mimetics.
-This class of medications has been under scrutiny by the FDA, after a study showed that they may be linked to pre-cancerous changes in the pancreas.
+This class of medications has been under scrutiny by the FDA and our Tradjenta attorneys, after a study showed that they may be linked to pre-cancerous changes in the pancreas.